alex2718/PhraseGeocoder/README.md

 # create the 'nice' addresses
 gnaf.create_addresses()
 ```

+## Setup matcher and run on example data
 The following example shows how to set up the GNAF and geocode some example addresses

 ```